datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions1

-Find all of the lines containing the word `molar` in `seasonal/autumn.csv` by running a single command while in your home directory.
+Print the contents of all of the lines containing the word `molar` in `seasonal/autumn.csv` by running a single command while in your home directory.
+Don't use any flags.
-Again, it's considered good practice to put flags and arguments before filenames, so this course only accepts solutions that do that.

 *** =hint1